-In November 2016 the DfE released its latest version of 'School Attendance' guidance for maintained schools, academies, independent schools and local authorities.
-In this document it specifically addresses the issue of part-time timetables.
-Can a school place a pupil on a part-time timetable?
-As a rule, no. All pupils of compulsory school age are entitled to a full-time education.
-In very exceptional circumstances there may be a need for a temporary part-time timetable to meet a pupil's individual needs.
-For example where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a re-integration package.
-A part-time timetable must not be treated as a long-term solution.
-Any pastoral support programme or other agreement must have a time limit by which point the pupil is expected to attend full-time or be provided with alternative provision.
-In agreeing to a part-time timetable a school has agreed to a pupil being absent from school for part of the week or day and therefore must record it as authorised absence (pg16 School Attendance.
-November 2016).
+In May 2022 the DfE released its latest version of 'Working together to improve school attendance' guidance to help schools, academy trusts, governing bodies and local authorities maintain high levels of school attendance, including roles and responsibilities.

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/109 9677/Working_together_to_improve_school_attendance.pdf In this document it specifically addresses the issue of part-time timetables and advocates that all pupils of compulsory school age are entitled to a full-time education.
+In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a temporary part-time timetable to meet their individual needs.
+For example, where a medical condition prevents a pupil from attending full-time education and a part-time timetable is considered as part of a re-integration package.
+A part-time timetable should not be used to manage a pupil's behaviour.

+Further to this is suggests that a part-time timetable must only be in place for the shortest time necessary and not be treated as a long-term solution.
+Any pastoral support programme or other agreement should have a time limit by which point the pupil is expected to attend full time, either at school or alternative provision.
+There should also be formal arrangements in place for regularly reviewing it with the pupil and their parents.
+In agreeing to a part time timetable, a school has agreed to a pupil being absent from school for part of the week or day and therefore must treat absence as authorised.
+(Page 18 of Working together to improve school attendance')

 Current guidance from Ofsted states that schools, including academies and free schools, should inform the Local Authority of any part-time education arrangements regardless of provision provided.
 These children would be seen as children at risk of missing out on education, and therefore require monitoring.
 For the purposes of this document the definition of a child at risk of missing out on education is a child registered at a school but not receiving full time education as part of a planned approach by the school.